 In addition to building upper body strength, kayaking is "a fabulous aerobic workout," Cotton says.
 "It doesn't burn quite as many calories as running or cross-country skiing, but your heart gets a great workout and it's probably something you will really enjoy doing."
 Kayaking at a moderate pace burns about the same calories per hour as moderate swimming or slow jogging—around 340 calories for a 150 pound person.
 Not many sports offer such a great combination aerobic and strength workout.

 Balancing Upper and Lower Body Exercise

-"Kayaking is an excellent cross-training modality," Cotton attests, "especially for runners, who often have great legs and wimpy arms."
+"Kayaking is an excellent cross-training modality," Cotton attests, "especially for runners, who often have great legs and weak arms."
 Fix agrees.
 He says that kayaking is a great alternative to conventional fitness training, which focuses mainly on the lower body.
 "For people with knee problems, kayaking takes an unhealthy stress off and allows them to challenge themselves and increase their fitness levels."

 Every sport carries with it risk of injury.
 One way to reduce your chances of injury is to get yourself ready during the off season.
 Hit the gym with a set of goals.
 You will need to do the following: